A Complete Guide to the Role of an Ecommerce Analyst

 Even high‑performing teams hit headwinds.
 Here are real issues and pragmatic fixes.

-Incomplete or unreliable tracking
+How to fix incomplete or unreliable ecommerce tracking

 Missing events and mislabeled campaigns poison analysis.
 Build a tracking spec, add automated QA, and version everything.
 Pair GA4 with server‑side events to reduce noise.
 ClickPost’s delivery events can enrich datasets so analysts see how pre‑purchase promises affect post‑purchase outcomes.